MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/link-pad-flow-portal.md

 ![add new input var](\media\link-pad-flow-portal\add-new-input-var.png)

-Create an Input variable to pass data to PAD from Power Automate.
+Create an Input variable to pass data to Power Automate Desktop from Power Automate.
 The variable can be used anywhere in the flow.

-To pass data to Power Automate from PAD, create an Output variable.
+To pass data to Power Automate from Power Automate Desktop, create an Output variable.

 Back in Power Automate, any input variables appear as fields in the UI action.

 ![run ui flow v2 action properties 2](\media\link-pad-flow-portal\run-ui-flow-v2-action-properties-2.png)

-Output variables from PAD can be used in other Power Automate actions.
+Output variables from Power Automate Desktop can be used in other Power Automate actions.